nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Appointment Commands

-An **appointment** is defined by several fields: an appointment type, appointment date & time, ID of the patient who is associated with the appointment, sickness, and medicine.
-You can interact with appointments in DocTrack using the instructions below:
+- An **appointment** is defined by several fields: an appointment type, appointment date & time, ID of the patient who is associated with the appointment, sickness, and medicine.
+- You can interact with appointments in DocTrack using the instructions below:

 <br>

 ##### Adding an appointment: `add appt`

-Adds an appointment to the DocTrack system.
+Adds an appointment to the DocTrack.

 Format: `add appt i/PATIENT_ID d/DATE_TIME ty/APPOINTMENT_TYPE s/SICKNESS m/MEDICINE`